GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_infection.rst

 Transduction of plated cells
 ----------------------------

 1. The day before (18-24 hours prior) infection, seed cells on 0.1% gelatin-coated plates.
-Seeding densities may vary, but typically this will be 10k cells/well for a 96-well plate.
+Seeding densities vary by target cell type.
+For mouse embryonic fibroblasts, this is typically 10k cells/well for a 96-well plate.
 2. Dilute virus according to calculations in fresh media and polybrene (total volume = total well volume):

 =============================== =============